-- considered the key inputs into the provision calculation including last purchase date, last sale date and volume of sales in the year for selected product lines.
-We tested these inputs into the provision calculation, including for a sample of inventory items: - agreeing the last purchase date and last sale date to supporting invoices; - recalculating the annual sales volumes recorded in the inventory system; - compared the cost of a sample of inventory items to their most recent selling price; - considered the extent of inventory items sold at negative margins in the year; - considered the appropriateness and sufficiency of disclosures related to the valuation of inventory.
+- compared a sample of recorded inventory cost to supplier invoices; - assessed the inputs into, and calculation of, adjustments to inventory cost to take account of variable pricing arrangements with suppliers; - confirmed with a sample of suppliers the amount of purchases from them subject to variable pricing arrangements for the year, and the amounts receivable from them at year end; - considered the methods, models, and assumptions used by management in estimating the net realisable value of slow moving, excess and obsolete inventory; - considered the key inputs into the net realisable value provision calculation including last purchase date, last sale date and volume of sales in the year for selected product lines.
+We tested these inputs including for a sample of inventory items: - agreeing the last purchase date and last sale date to supporting invoices; - recalculating the annual sales volumes recorded in the inventory system; - compared the cost of a sample of inventory items to their most recent selling price; - considered the extent of inventory items sold at negative margins in the year; - considered the appropriateness and sufficiency of disclosures related to the valuation of inventory.